Partnering Throughout Indiana and Beyond

 Advancing the research, education and treatment of rare bleeding and blood disorders would not be possible without IHTC's numerous local and global partnerships.

-As Indiana’s only federally designated Comprehensive Hemophilia Treatment Center (HTC) and NHF’s only Indiana Chapter, IHTC and HoII have forged a long history of important collaborations to promote care for and education of patients with bleeding disorders.
+As Indiana’s only federally designated Comprehensive Hemophilia Treatment Center (HTC) and NBDF’s only Indiana Chapter, IHTC and HoII have forged a long history of important collaborations to promote care for and education of patients with bleeding disorders.

 IHTC provides financial support for several important HoII patient assistance programs including hardship support and a dental insurance program for its members.